LynMcJo06/Pewlett-Hackard-Analysis/README.md

 TOTAL	              90,398
 ![image](https://user-images.githubusercontent.com/84352487/128947439-2a424ca4-e58b-4965-bd6b-a253a12fc285.png)

 As depicted in this table, approximately 57,700 senior-level staff are eligible for retirement, two of which are department managers.
-That will be an enormous lose to PH in leadership, institutional knowledge, employee morale (both positive and negative), and net contributions to pension plans. ### Analysis Two Results
+That will be an enormous loss to PH in:
+  * leadership
+  * institutional knowledge
+  * employee morale (both positive and negative)
+  * net contributions to the pension plan

+### Analysis Two Results
-In determining the employees eligible for the mentorship program, I filtered the data to only show those employees that were born in 1965.
-This date was selected because they are eligible for retirement but are more likely to not be ready to retire.
-These employees might be more willing to step back to a part-time role.
+In determining the employees eligible for the mentorship program, I filtered the data to show employees that were born in 1965.
+This date was selected because they are technically "eligible" for retirement but are more likely not ready to retire.
+However, these employees might be willing to step back into a part-time role, which would give them more time for non-work activities.
 The following table summarizes the results of this analysis:
 TITLE	              NUMBER
 Senior Staff	        433
 Engineer	            400
 Staff	                291